Training on Irrelevant States Implies Data Augmentation: Generalization in Contextual MDPs: Background

 \subsection{Contextual Markov decision process}

 A contextual MDP \citep[CMDP,][]{hallak_contextual_2015} is a specific type of MDP where the state space $S = S' \times C$ can in principle be factored into an underlying state space $S'$ and a context space $C$, which affects rewards and transitions of the MDP.
-For a state $s = (s',c) \in S$, the context $c$ behaves differently than the underlying state $s'$ in that it is sampled at the start of an episode (as part of the distribution $p_0$) and remains fixed until the episode ends.
+For a state $s = (s',c) \in S$, the context $c$ behaves differently than the underlying state $s'$ in that it is sampled at the start of an episode (as part of the starting state distribution $p$) and remains fixed until the episode ends.
 The context $c$ can be thought of as the task, goal and/or environment an agent has to solve.
 In general, the context can influence the rewards, observations, transitions and/or the initial state distribution in $S'$.
-Several existing fields of study like multi-goal RL \citep[context influences reward,][]{Schaul2015, Andrychowicz2017} or sim-to-real transfer \citep[context influences dynamics and/or visual observations,][]{tobin_domain_2017} can be framed as special instances of the CMDP framework.
+Several existing fields of study like multi-goal RL \citep[context influences reward,][]{schaul_universal_2015, andrychowicz_hindsight_2017} or sim-to-real transfer \citep[context influences dynamics and/or visual observations,][]{tobin_domain_2017} can be framed as special instances of the CMDP framework.
+In general, in the CMDP framework the agent does not observe $s$ directly, but rather the output of an observation function $\phi(s)$.
+Depending on the information the function $\phi$ encodes, the CMDP can be either partially, or fully observable.
+In this paper, we assume the observed state $\phi(s)$ is fully observable (encodes all the relevant information that determines dynamics and rewards), unless otherwise specified.

 The zero-shot policy transfer \citep[ZSPT,][]{kirk_survey_2023} setting for CMDPs $\mathcal{M}|_{C}$ is defined by two disjoint sets of contexts $C^{train}, C^{test} \subset C$, $C^{train} \cap C^{test} = \varnothing$, sampled from the same distribution $\mathcal{P}(C)$ over context space $C$.
-The goal of the agent is to maximise performance in the testing CMDP $\mathcal{M}|_{C^{test}}$, defined by the CMDP induced by the testing contexts $C^{test}$, but the agent is only allowed to train in the training CMDP $\mathcal{M}|_{C^{train}}$.
-The learned policy is expected to perform \emph{zero-shot} generalisation for the testing contexts, without any fine-tuning or adaptation period.
+The goal of the agent is to maximize performance in the testing CMDP $\mathcal{M}|_{C^{test}}$, defined by the CMDP induced by the testing contexts $C^{test}$, but the agent is only allowed to train in the training CMDP $\mathcal{M}|_{C^{train}}$.
+The learned policy is expected to perform \emph{zero-shot} generalization for the testing contexts, without any fine-tuning or adaptation period.